 Let’s not forget about the eyes, either!
 If you’re concerned with dark circles and under eye dullness then brightening is equally as important, and those antioxidants are going to help revive that delicate under eye area.
 One such antioxidant is Caffeine, which makes our Caffeine Eye Serum perfect for those looking for less shadow.

-To support these brightening ingredients is Niacinamide, Chamomile, and Liquorice.
+To support these brightening ingredients is Niacinamide and Chamomile.
 Both Niacinamide and Chamomile are anti-inflammatory, providing swift relief to stressed, red and swollen skin which needs some love.
 Use the Niacinamide Daily Toner and Chamomile Night Cream in the evenings to repair and soothe your skin for a brighter complexion the next morning.
-Liquorice helps with collagen building and skin repair, which makes it the perfect support for dull looking skin.
-Your lips can look and feel dull and dehydrated too, so don’t forget to apply your Liquorice Lip Oil as part of your routine or throughout the day to keep them healthy too!

 I hope now when you see ‘brightening’ on the side of a box or tube, you’ll know exactly if it’s the benefit you’re looking for!